Sinan81/cpsc128/README.md

-This is a repository for the CPSCS 128 introductory programming using Python course.
+This is a repository for the CPSCS 128 "Introductory Programming using Python" course.
 # cpsc128